 - Extensive oil and gas development along the Rocky Mountain Front and the Upper Green River Basin has increased air pollution in Rocky Mountain and Grand Teton National Parks.
 Tighter air pollution regulations for oil and gas emissions are under attack by the Trump administration and by Congress.

 These are just a few of the many regulations that could be weakened or reversed under our current federal leadership.
 And Congress could make things even worse if it succeeds in enacting legislation that:

-- Eases the construction of oil and gas pipelines across national park lands
+- Makes it easier to construct oil and gas pipelines across national park lands

 - Attempts to restrict federal authority to regulate oil and gas development, leasing, and environmental safeguards

 - “Streamlines” oil and gas permitting required through a number of statutes, reducing opportunities for public oversight